-A simple and easy to follow rule.
+A simple and easy-to-follow rule.
 If something takes less than 2 minutes to accomplish, DO IT RIGHT THEN.
 Simple tasks can build up over time and turn into a major time drain.
 Do it now and you’ll feel a sense of accomplishment and be amazed at how you can manage tasks, and what you can get accomplished!

 Hitting the Wall

-If you’re working away, in the zone, and you suddenly feel like you have a hit a wall, it is best to put away that task and work on another.
+If you’re working away, in the zone, and you suddenly feel like you have hit a wall, it is best to put away that task and work on another.
 Don’t fret and don’t force it.
 Sometimes rearranging the cells you are using on another task will bring the first task into better focus.
 Don’t constantly switch from task to task – if you are hitting the wall that often, there is something else going on – but occasionally, you need to refocus your brain.

 Make a List and Check it Twice

-Lists focus us and keep us on track.
-You need a way to reliably focus on what is important without portions of the work falling through cracks.
+Lists keep us on track.
+You need a way to reliably focus on what is important without portions of the work falling through the cracks.
 To do this, it is crucial for you to be able to remove tasks from your head and channel them into a list.
 Going into the new year, create a place to keep this list (a monthly calendar on your wall?
 A daily tickle file?
 A software solution?) and keep it in front of you.
 Microsoft To-Do is a convenient channel for people to manage tasks.

 What kinds of Lists to Make?

-There are several ways to make list making work for you.
+There are several ways to make list-making work for you.
 And several types of lists to make!

 - A Monthly plan